Quantum computer-aided design: digital quantum simulation of quantum processors: Results

-The algorithms also prepare the initial states needed for simulating desired quantum gates.
+The variational eigenstates are also needed for simulating quantum gates for the hardware transmons.
 As an example, we simulate the bit-flip gate, which transforms the computational state $\ket{0}$ to $\ket{1}$ and vice versa.
 Since the transmon is a multi-level system with small anharmonicity between its successive energy levels (see \figref{fig:single_transmon_VQD}(c)), resonantly driving the two lowest energy levels can populate multiple higher levels, resulting in undesired leakage.
 To address this challenge, the derivative removal by adiabatic gate (DRAG) scheme \cite{motzoi2009simple,gambetta2011analytic,de2015fast} is used (Appendix \ref{app:sec:drag}).
 Suzuki-Trotter time evolution of the DRAG gate with $1000$ Trotter steps is numerically simulated and the population in the ground state is reliably transferred to the excited state within a gate time of $t_\text{g1} = 85.32\,\text{ns}$, minimizing leakage to undesired states.
+The numerically exact eigenstates are used for all Suzuki-Trotter simulations.

 To evaluate the performance of the Trotterized bit-flip gate, we prepare $300$ Haar random initial states, sampled from the Bloch sphere spanned by $\{\ket{0},\ket{1}\}$, and evolve them both numerically exactly and under the Trotterized digital quantum circuit for various Trotter step sizes.
 The average gate fidelity, as defined in Appendix~\ref{app:sec:gates_fidelity}, is found to be $\bar{F}_1= 99.68\pm0.15\%$.
 It is limited by remaining population in the ground state and can be increased by further optimization of the DRAG parameters.
 The average Trotter error at the gate time $t_\text{g1}$ is $\bar{\mathcal{E}}_1=0.12\pm 0.04\%$ at $1000$ Trotter steps.
 The Trotter error decreases polynomially with step size $\Delta t$ (see \figref{fig:NOTgate_exact}).
 The extracted error scaling $\bar{\mathcal{E}}_1 \propto \Delta t^{\nu_1}$ with $\nu_1=1.89$ is superlinear and thus more favorable than the linear theoretical upper bound given by the Suzuki-Trotter approximation, \eqref{eq:Trotterized_unitary}.
 Notably, potential additional errors caused by the time dependence of the driven Hamiltonian are not sufficient to push the error scaling beyond the time-independent theoretical bound.